IBM-Cloud/terraform-provider-ibm/website/docs/r/is_instance.html.markdown

   - `name` - (String) The name of the boot volume.
   - `profile` - (String) The profile of the volume.
   - `size`- (Integer) The capacity of the volume in gigabytes.
+- `catalog_offering` - (List) The [catalog](https://cloud.ibm.com/docs/account?topic=account-restrict-by-user&interface=ui) offering or offering version to use when provisioning this virtual server instance.
+If an offering is specified, the latest version of that offering will be used.
+The specified offering or offering version may be in a different account in the same [enterprise](https://cloud.ibm.com/docs/account?topic=account-what-is-enterprise), subject to IAM policies.

+  Nested scheme for `catalog_offering`:
+    - `offering_crn` - (String) The CRN for this catalog offering.
+Identifies a catalog offering by this unique property
+    - `version_crn` - (String) The CRN for this version of a catalog offering.
+Identifies a version of a catalog offering by this unique property
+    - `plan_crn` - (String) The CRN for this catalog offering version's billing plan
+    - `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and provides some supplementary information.
+		  Nested schema for **deleted**:
+      - `more_info`  - (String) Link to documentation about deleted resources.
 - `crn` - (String) The CRN of the instance.
 - `disks` - (List of Strings) The collection of the instance's disks.
 Nested `disks` blocks have the following structure: